The Unjournal · Pivotal Questions Initiative

 This workshop emerged from converging work streams.
 First, we collaborated with Founders Pledge to identify their highest-value research questions—Pivotal Questions where credible evidence could most shift their funding decisions.
 WELLBY reliability and DALY-WELLBY interconvertibility ranked among the most decision-relevant.

-Second, our evaluation of StrongMinds—a mental health intervention whose cost-effectiveness depends heavily on WELLBY measurement—highlighted practical stakes: how you interpret self-reported life satisfaction changes can swing an intervention from "highly effective" to "uncertain."[3]StrongMinds delivers group interpersonal therapy (IPT) for depression in sub-Saharan Africa.
-Cost-effectiveness estimates vary by an order of magnitude depending on how WELLBYs are valued relative to DALYs.
-See our evaluation summary for details.
+Second, we commissioned an evaluation of HLI's cost-effectiveness analysis of StrongMinds and Friendship Bench—mental health interventions whose estimated impact depends heavily on WELLBY measurement.
+This highlighted practical stakes: how you interpret self-reported life satisfaction changes can swing an intervention from "highly effective" to "uncertain."[3]StrongMinds delivers group interpersonal therapy (IPT) for depression in sub-Saharan Africa.
+Cost-effectiveness estimates vary substantially depending on analytical choices: GiveWell's assessment suggests a range from ~5% to ~80% as cost-effective as marginal AMF funding, roughly a 16× spread.
+See our evaluation summary and the GiveWell assessment.
 This sharpened the need for clarity on WELLBY validity.

 Together, these considerations led us to propose this workshop to Founders Pledge, who agreed it would be valuable—bringing together researchers, evaluators, and funders to make progress on questions that directly affect funding priorities.